grammyjs/website/site/docs/plugins/conversations.md

 In that case, when calling the function, it may suddenly behave differently every time, so replaying the function will break!
 It could randomly work differently than the original execution.
-This is why point 3 exists, and [The Three Golden Rules](#three-golden-rules-of-conversations) must be followed.
+This is why point 3 exists, and the [Three Golden Rules](#three-golden-rules-of-conversations) must be followed.

 ### How to Intercept Function Execution